living-household iconFirst steps for newcomers

 Becoming a Dutch citizen

 Would you like more information on becoming a resident of the Netherlands?
-Please visit the website of the IND
+Please visit the website of the INDexterne-link-icoon

 Applying for a job